Opinion | Trump just revealed his plot to steal the election. Here’s a way to stop him.

 But as Laura Field shows, that intellectual pose undersells the damage Trump has already done to our system.
 It neglects the GOP’s full-on participation in Trump’s anti-democratic conduct and the extraordinary levels of political mobilization that have been needed to restrain him.

-Similarly, if Trump is defeated by a cheatproof margin, we shouldn’t neglect the civic damage we’ve already seen.
+Similarly, if Trump is defeated by a cheat-proof margin, we shouldn’t neglect the civic damage we’ve already seen.
 Trump has repeatedly told supporters not to accept a loss as legitimate, has urged on voter intimidation and is courting a violent struggle over the results.

-And while a massive popular mobilization in response to all this is wonderful to see, much of the coverage is still infected by casual acceptance of the idea that a huge win is needed to surmount his corrupt schemes, as if this is unremarkable.
+And while a massive popular mobilization in response to all this is wonderful to see, much of the coverage is still infected by casual acceptance of the idea that a huge win is needed to surmount his corrupt schemes, as if this were unremarkable.
 That itself has degraded democratic expectations.

-In short, the press has a big role to play in getting this whole story right, including the post-election accounting of all that went wrong.
+In short, the media has a big role to play in getting this whole story right, including the post-election accounting of all that went wrong.